-Several reviews of the evidence on MWFs and cancer followed the NIOSH Criteria Document.(4,6–9) Calvert et al summarized the evidence basis of the NIOSH report on cancer risk among workers exposed to MWF, concluding that there was substantial evidence for increased risk at several sites, including larynx, rectum, pancreas, skin, scrotum, and bladder, associated with at least some MWFs.(4) Savitz concluded that evidence was strongest for associations between cancers of the larynx and rectum in relation to the oil-based fluids.
-Mirer noted positive results for stomach cancer in older studies and internal UAW analyses without quantitative exposure information, as well as for lung, liver, pancreatic, and laryngeal cancer, and for leukemia.(6–8) In all reviews, attention was focused on air and skin exposure to the oil-based MWFs in use before the oils became more highly refined in the mid-1970s.
-Most of the quantitative evidence cited in all the reviews came from the ongoing United Autoworkers-General Motors (UAW-GM) cohort study.(10)
+Several reviews of the evidence on MWFs and cancer followed the NIOSH Criteria Document (4,6–9).
+Calvert et al summarized the evidence basis of the NIOSH report on cancer risk among workers exposed to MWF, concluding that there was substantial evidence for increased risk at several sites, including larynx, rectum, pancreas, skin, scrotum, and bladder, associated with at least some MWFs (4).
+Savitz concluded that evidence was strongest for associations between cancers of the larynx and rectum in relation to the oil-based fluids.
+Mirer noted positive results for stomach cancer in older studies and internal analyses of labor union (United Autoworkers (UAW)) data without quantitative exposure information, as well as for lung, liver, pancreatic, and laryngeal cancer, and for leukemia (6–8).
+In all reviews, attention was focused on air and skin exposure to the oil-based MWFs in use before the oils became more highly refined in the mid-1970s.
+Most of the quantitative evidence cited in all the reviews came from the ongoing United Autoworkers-General Motors (UAW-GM) cohort study (10).

 The UAW-GM study was jointly funded by labor and management as a cancer mortality study with an extensive exposure assessment component, motivated by worker concerns about digestive and respiratory cancers in relation to MWF exposure.
-Standardized Mortality ratios (SMRs) have been reported twice for this cohort, the first based on the original end of follow-up in 1985 and the second based on extended follow-up to 1995.(10,11) SMRs for the two outcomes of original interest, stomach and lung cancer, were not elevated in either report.
+Standardized Mortality ratios (SMRs) have been reported twice for this cohort, the first based on the original end of follow-up in 1985 and the second based on extended follow-up to 1995 (10,11).
+SMRs for the two outcomes of original interest, stomach and lung cancer, were not elevated in either report.
 A series of results from exposure-response analyses have also been reported based on the extensive historical exposure assessment for straight, soluble and synthetic MWFs.
-Results based on Cox proportional hazard models for digestive and respiratory cancer mortality in relation to MWF exposures have been largely null.(11–15) However, results based on cancer incidence in this cohort have been more mixed.
-There is modest evidence that exposure to straight, oil-based MWF increases the risk of laryngeal,(14,16) bladder,(17) melanoma,(18) breast,(19) and colon (20) cancer incidence.
-Limited evidence was also reported for increased risk of cervical cancer (21) and breast cancer in younger women.(19)
+Results based on Cox proportional hazard models for digestive and respiratory cancer mortality in relation to MWF exposures have been largely null (11–15).
+However, results based on cancer incidence in this cohort have been more mixed.
+There is modest evidence that exposure to straight, oil-based MWF increases the risk of laryngeal (14,16), bladder (17), melanoma (18), breast (19), and colon (20), cancer incidence.
+Limited evidence was also reported for increased risk of cervical cancer (21) and breast cancer in younger women (19).

 In 2003, the UAW petitioned the Occupational Safety and Health Administration (OSHA) for a temporary standard for MWF with an exposure limit of 0.5 mg/m3 TPM.
 The petition was based on the evidence for nonmalignant respiratory health effects of MWFs, asthma and hypersensitivity pneumonitis, rather than for cancer.
-OSHA ultimately denied the petition.(6) The UAW’s decision to petition for regulatory efforts based on nonmalignant health effects suggests that in 2003, there was insufficient evidence that MWFs are carcinogenic at concentrations found in the workplace.
-Yet, a recent risk assessment for cancer and MWFs based entirely on published results from the UAW-GM cohort study, concluded that substantial risk exists at 0.1mg/m3 respirable PM, one quarter of the current NIOSH REL (and the internal GM limit).(9) The cancer sites contributing the most attributable cases were larynx, esophagus, brain, breast and cervix.
+OSHA ultimately denied the petition (6).
+The UAW’s decision to petition for regulatory efforts based on nonmalignant health effects suggests that in 2003, there was insufficient evidence that MWFs are carcinogenic at concentrations found in the workplace.
+Yet, a recent risk assessment for cancer and MWFs based entirely on published results from the UAW-GM cohort study, concluded that substantial risk exists at 0.1mg/m3 respirable PM, one quarter of the current NIOSH REL (and the internal GM limit) (9).
+The cancer sites contributing the most attributable cases were larynx, esophagus, brain, breast and cervix.

 In summary, the literature to date suggests that oil- and water-based MWFs may indeed cause increased risk of several specific cancers, although none of the evidence is conclusive.
 In this context, we report results from an extended vital status follow-up, from 1941 to 2015 – twenty years beyond the last reported mortality follow-up of the UAW-GM cohort.